KohaILS/koha-manual-zh-cn/source/cron_jobs.rst

 Does: updates all items with a location of CART to the item's permanent location.

-Required by: :ref:`NewItemsDefaultLocation`,
+Required by: :ref:`NewItemsDefaultLocation`, and :ref:`UpdateItemLocationOnCheckin` system preferences
-:ref:`InProcessingToShelvingCart`, and
-:ref:`ReturnToShelvingCart` system preferences

 Frequency suggestion: hourly